 How to make this recipe

-Frittatas are similar to omelettes but they are not folded in the center, which allows them to be thicker and fluffier.
+Frittatas are similar to omelets but they are not folded in the center, which allows them to be thicker and fluffier.
 The mix-ins are cooked in the skillet, and then the egg mixture is poured in, rather than the add-ins just being in the center.
-As an added plus, where omelettes usually just serve one, this frittata is cut into slices and serves six.
+As an added plus, where omelets usually just serve one, this frittata is cut into slices and serves six.
 Here’s how to make it:

 - Cook asparagus: Preheat oven to 350 degrees Fahrenheit.
 Trim asparagus, cut into 1-inch pieces, and steam for 3-4 minutes, or until tender, in a steamer basket until tender.
+You want the asparagus to have a bite and retain a bright vibrant green color.

 - Make the egg mixture: In a large bowl combine eggs, egg whites, milk, and half of the salt and pepper.
 Whisk together and set aside.

-- Sauté the onion: Heat butter in a 10-inch oven safe, non-stick pan or cast iron skillet.
+- Sauté the onion: Heat butter in a 10-inch oven-safe, non-stick pan or cast iron skillet.
 Add onion and cook for 5 minutes or until fragrant and translucent.
 Stir in the asparagus and the remaining salt and pepper.

 - Bake: Pop the pan into the oven for 20-25 minutes or until set.
 Cool and enjoy.

 - Vegetables: Swap out the asparagus with another favorite cooked vegetable.
-Try spinach, mushrooms, baby potatoes, sweet potatoes, cauliflower, broccoli, or carrots.
+Try spinach, mushrooms, baby potatoes, roasted sweet potatoes, cauliflower, broccoli, or carrots.
 You could even do a combination of two or three that add to about 1 pound.
 Just make sure they are chopped up and cooked before adding them to the mix.

 - Cheese: Instead of Swiss cheese, try using shredded cheddar cheese or shredded pepper jack.
 And instead of the crumbled feta, you could use goat cheese or gorgonzola cheese.